Artistic and Administrative Staff

 Peter Lifland, bass, has sung with Seattle Pro Musica since moving to Washington in 2010.
 In addition to singing with Seattle Pro Musica, Peter sings for a number of professional chamber choirs in the Seattle area, including the Tudor Choir, the Byrd Ensemble, and Vox16.
 Before moving to Seattle, Peter sang under Jameson Marvin in the Harvard Glee Club and Harvard-Radcliffe Collegium Musicum and he conducted the a cappella group Harvard Glee Club Lite.
 When he is not singing, Peter spends time in Redmond with his wife Brooke and works as a data analyst for Microsoft.

 Jenn Newland joined Seattle Pro Musica as a singer in 2001, and has proudly served on the board and as Auction Committee chair in the past, and now as Stage Manager.
 Jenn's priority is ensuring performance management details are presented in a focused manner, allowing the singers more time to enjoy the part they love best - singing unique and challenging music beautifully, so as to touch the souls of our audience members.

-In her professional life, she is the Property Manager for Hill Street Investment, LLC and Rain Shadow Properties and Investments, LLC, and also works part time as a Limited Practice Officer for First American Title.
+In her professional life, she is the Property Manager for Rain Shadow Properties and Investments, LLC, and also works part time as a Limited Practice Officer for First American Title.